 Beth Adler has been a preschool director for almost 20 years, working at preschools in Maryland and New York.
 While at these schools, she has advocated for the rights of children to be seen as competent young citizens.
 She believes that education is values-based and relies on relationships between parents, children and teachers to reach its highest quality.
 She has a bachelor’s degree in Civil Engineering and Public Policy from Carnegie Mellon University.
 She also attended The Art and Craft of the Principalship at the Harvard Graduate School of Education.
 She lives in Silver Spring with her husband.
 They have 4 children.

-Babette believes Jewish education should be engaging and enrich the spiritual lives of all participants.
-She sees the relationship between member families and our education programs as a partnership, working together towards strengthening the Jewish identity of all our children.
+Babette believes Jewish education and synagogue programming should be engaging and enrich the spiritual lives of all participants.
+She sees the relationship between member families and the programs that are offered as a way to strengthen the Jewish identity of everyone in the community.

 Living in Fairfax, VA since 1996, Babette and her husband Jonathan raised Rebecca, Gabrielle and Sam.
 She is proud that all three of her children have expressed strong connections to their own Jewish identities and are all committed to Jewish practice.
 Babette is an avid knitter and enjoys cooking and finding ways to use the multitude of vegetables in her weekly CSA farm share.
 In her down time she also likes to read and watch TV shows that give her something to think about.